karlospn/MyTechRamblings.Templates/README.md

 > **To work with these templates you need Visual Studio 16.10 or higher.**

-Each template has a ``.template.config`` folder.
-This folder contains a definition of how the template works within Visual Studio and the dotnet cli.
+Each template contains a series of preprocessor directives an placeholder values so don't try to clone the repository and use the templates directly because it won't work.
+You need to install the templates and then use it alongside the .NET CLI or Visual Studio.

-Each template contains a series of preprocessor directives an placeholder values so it cannot be used directly from this repository, instead of you need to use it within Visual Studio or the .NET CLI.
+If you want to install this templates there are 3 options available:

-The repository contains a powershell ``create-nuget.ps1`` that is used to pack the templates inside a NuGet package.
+1- There is a powershell script in the root level of this repository ``create-nuget.ps1``.
+If you try execute it, it will create a .nupkg file on your filesystem.
+Afterward, you can install the .nupkg using the ``dotnet new -i MyTechRamblings.Templates.0.3.0.nupkg`` command.

-If you want to use the templates you need to ran the powershell script and after that you can install it using the ``dotnet new -i MyTechRamblings.Templates.0.1.0.nupkg`` command.
+2 - Run the ``dotnet new -i MyTechRamblings.Templates::0.3.0`` command.
+This command will try to fetch the package from ``nuget.org`` and install it.

-I have published the nuget, so if you don't want to create the nuget by yourself you can get it from here: https://www.nuget.org/packages/MyTechRamblings.Templates
+3 - Download the package from [nuget.org](https://www.nuget.org/packages/MyTechRamblings.Templates) and install it using the the ``dotnet new -i MyTechRamblings.Templates.0.3.0.nupkg`` command.

-This repository is tied to a post in my blog.
-You can read it here:
+After installing the templates pack you should run the ``dotnet new -l`` command and verify that the 3 templates appear on the list (``mtr-api``, ``mtr-rabbit-worker``, ``mtr-az-func-timer``).

-//TODO: Add blog post
+This repository is tied to a post series in my blog.
+You can read it [here](https://www.mytechramblings.com/posts/create-dotnet-templates-for-visual-studio-part-1/)

 # Templates